naumsand/prenemo/README.md

 #  Preschoolers‘ sensitivity to emotional facial expressions and their repetition: An ERP study

-Code and data of the manuscript 'Preschoolers‘ sensitivity to emotional facial expressions and their repetition: An ERP study'
+Data and code to reproduce the analyses conducted for the study: "Preschoolers‘ sensitivity to emotional facial expressions and their repetition: An ERP study" by Sandra Naumann, Mareike Bayer and Isabel Dziobek.